binsec/esop2023_artefact/README.md

 for Program-level Security Analysis
 ===

-This is a companion repository made available to support experimental claims of the paper "Adversarial Reachability for Program-level Security Analysis" ([preprint](./draft.pdf)).
+This is a companion repository made available to support experimental claims of the paper "Adversarial Reachability for Program-level Security Analysis" ([read the paper](./2023_esop.pdf)).

 # Artefact evaluation